 To counter commercial and institutional restrictions to library material, I helped expand intra-CUNY borrowing in 2005 and steered the GC Library’s development into a high-functioning inter-lending hub.
 I consistently engage with the Metropolitan New York Library Council, OCLC SHARES, the New York Public Library, New York University, and Columbia University libraries to enhance library access for scholars unaffiliated with institutions.
 I chaired the committee that established the CUNY Academic Works institutional repository in 2014.
 I support the as yet under-attended effort to make all CUNY scholarship publicly available.

-In 2013-2015 Polly was co-PI of the JustPublics@365 project, with Prof. Jessie Daniels.
-The JustPublics@365 project engaged academics with a variety of social justice efforts through technology and social media.
-They co-authored a book based on the project, Being a Scholar in the Digital Era, Policy Press, 2016.
+In 2013-2015 I co-PI’d the JustPublics@365 project with Prof. Jessie Daniels to engage academics with social justice efforts using technology and social media.
+We authored a book based on the project, Being a Scholar in the Digital Era, Policy Press, 2016.

-Polly began at the Graduate Center in 2002 as Associate Librarian for Public Services.
-Prior to that she was Coordinator of Instruction at Colorado State University Libraries.
-She worked for CUNY Hunter College Library during the early 1990s and at New York University’s Bobst Library and Yale’s Cross Campus Library before that.
+I became Chief Librarian at the CUNY Graduate Center in 2011 after starting in 2002 as Associate Librarian for Public Services.
+Before that I was Coordinator of Instruction at Colorado State University Libraries.
+I worked for CUNY Hunter College Library during the early 1990s and at New York University’s Bobst Library and Yale’s Cross Campus Library in the late 1980s.

-Polly earned a BS in Anthropology from the University of Illinois, followed by a year in grad school while clerking in the U of I’s Communications Library.
-She shifted her course to librarianship and earned an MS in Library and Information Science from the University of Illinois in 1984.
-She has a 2nd MA in Liberal Studies from the CUNY Graduate Center, 1996.
+I earned a BS in Anthropology from the University of Illinois after which I became serials clerk in the U of I’s Communications Library.
+I earned an MS in Library and Information Science from the University of Illinois in 1984 and a 2nd MA in Liberal Studies from the CUNY Graduate Center in 1996.